radiocosmology/alpenhorn/demo/demo-script.md

   group will only ever copy data onto transport nodes at the same location as the source node).
 * the transport group will try to fill up one transport node before copying data to another
+* all other things being equal, all transport nodes have the same priority for accepting data

 In our case we only have a single transport node, so it's easy to figure out which node the data will end up on.